The impact of $\gamma N$ and $\gamma^* N$ interactions on our understanding of nucleon excitations: Baryons and QCD

 An important relation in QFT says that physical states produce poles in correlation functions (see e.g.~\cite{Weinberg:1995mt} for a proof).
 Suppose we split the $n$ coordinates in Eq.~\eqref{corr-fct} into two sets $\{x_i\}$ and $\{x_j\}$ with $i=1\dots N$.
 Then, by inserting the completeness relation of the state space, each asymptotic one-particle state $|\lambda\rangle$ with onshell momentum $P$ and mass $m_\lambda$ (such that $P^2 = m_\lambda^2$) produces a pole in any correlation function that is compatible with the quantum numbers of the state:

 The remainder refers to terms that are finite at the pole position $P^2 = m_\lambda^2$.
 The residue at the pole defines the Bethe-Salpeter wave function (BSWF),

 which is the overlap of the vacuum and the one-particle state.
 Here, an overall coordinate $z$ has been factored out by translation invariance, so the BSWF depends only on $N-1$ coordinates. $\Psi$ is the QFT analogue of a quantum-mechanical wave function since it carries the information about the hadron, although it does not have a direct probability interpretation (more on that in Sec.~\ref{sec:fm}).
+Note also that the BSWF is not an observable as it is gauge- and renormalization-point dependent.

 With this we can finally answer our question: What is a baryon?
 A \textit{stable} baryon is a one-particle state $|\lambda\rangle$ with baryon number $B=1$, which creates poles in those correlation functions that are compatible with its quantum numbers.
 A baryon \textit{resonance}, on the other hand, is an unstable baryon above a threshold which can decay.
 Because it is not an asymptotic state $|\lambda\rangle$ the definition~\eqref{bswf} does not apply, but since a resonance also produces a pole, its BSWF can still be defined as the pole residue of the correlation function at the respective pole position like in Eq.~\eqref{poles}.
 In turn, these poles no longer appear on the real axis but in the complex plane (i.e., complex masses $m_\lambda$) on higher Riemann sheets, since the first sheet must be free of singularities.
 This goes in parallel with the development of branch cuts corresponding to the possible decay channels, which come from the multiparticle continuum.
 The situation is illustrated in the left of Fig.~\ref{fig:poles}: In the $J^P = \frac{1}{2}^+$ channel, the `one-particle state' is the nucleon ground state, the lowest multiparticle threshold is $N\pi$, and the resonances decaying into $N\pi$ lie in the complex plane on the second Riemann sheet.
 With certain control parameters one can convert resonances into bound states and vice versa: In model calculations one can switch off the $N\pi$ interactions and turn the resonances into bound states; in lattice calculations one can tune the current-quark masses to make the pion heavy and push the branch cuts further to the right, so that the resonances also become bound.